 NearBuyMe is a smartphone shopping application (IOS, Android, etc.) which provides a unique service to the retail industry and consumer by utilizing trending technology such as personalized push notification, location track systems, making a direction, and search and browse tools.
 These features are designed to facilitate the traditional sales promotions methods and tactics and eventually increase foot traffic in brick-and-mortar stores in local communities.

 The 2016 Consensus Awards were presented by The Hon.
 Ed Husic MP, Member for Chifley, Shadow Spokesperson for Digital Innovation and Startups on the evening of Tuesday 14th June at the Sheraton on the Park Hotel in Sydney.

-Judging was kindly hosted by the School of Software & Engineering, University of Sydney and our thanks go to the Judges that particpated in the final evaluation in 2016:
+Judging was kindly hosted by the School of Software & Engineering, the University of Sydney and our thanks go to the Judges that participated in the final evaluation in 2016:

 – Janine Cahill (Chair)

 – Richard Hayes

 – Robert Iacopetta

 Jason is 14 years of age and part of Team Stellar competing for the Google Lunar X Prize.
 In his role he travelled to Croatia to fly student payloads to about 1/3 the way to space (33km) and recover the science payloads.
 The Croatian flights were a fantastic success and he shared a large proportion of the workload to ensure that success.
 It was essential that they avoided mountains, swamps, borders, lakes and fields of landmines.

 Project ThunderStruck is a non-commercial endeavour to create an Australia spacecraft design to be used as a space courier service for payloads of 50kg or less.
 As part of that design, a winged model will return payloads from orbit.
 Like NASA, they are doing glider tests to ensure that their craft will meet the harsh conditions of space flight and high speed re-entry.